wilfredjonathanjames/enj/readme.md

 ### Future
 When I can prioritise it-
 - [ ] Unironically rewrite in Rust or Zig, get execution time sub 10ms
-- [ ] Enable writing commands any executable language
+- [ ] Enable writing commands in any executable language

 ## Quickstart